Major Work Activity C – Installs air and material handling systems

 determine anchor positions |

-anchor positions are determined according to drawings and job specifications |
+anchor positions are determined according to drawings, project specifications and site conditions |

-select materials |
+select components |

-materials to be used are selected according to job requirements and regulations |
+components to be used are selected according to drawings, project specifications, standards and jurisdictional regulations |

 measure and cut material |

-material to fabricate hangers, cables, braces and brackets is measured and cut according to job requirements |
+material to fabricate hangers, cable assemblies, braces and brackets is measured and cut according to project requirements |

 secure anchors and fasteners |

-anchors and fasteners to support load are secured according to manufacturers’ specifications |
+anchors and fasteners to support load are secured according to standards and manufacturers’ specifications |

 install seismic restraints |

-seismic restraints are installed according to manufacturers’ specifications and trade standards |
+seismic restraints are installed according to engineered drawings, manufacturers’ specifications and standards |

-Range of Variables
+Range of Variables (include, but not limited to)

-- trade standards include: SMACNA, CWB, NBC, AHJ, NFPA
+- standards: SMACNA, CWB, NBC, AHJ, NFPA

 Knowledge